eitansuez/ms-expression/README.md

 Beans are conditionally added to the application context if their corresponding service is enabled.

-The current implementation leverages Spring profiles as a mechanism to turn a particular service on or off.
+The implementation leverages Spring profiles as a mechanism to turn a particular service on or off.

 The example shows two services:  projects, and allocations.
 There is a dependency from allocations to projects.
 When creating an allocation, the allocation service calls the project service in order to lookup the associated project and determine if it is active.